 - High-GI foods (Glycemic Index) cause an insulin spike, this includes bread, sugar and flour

 - Alcohol has a negative impact on protein synthesis, which can lead to weak keratin production (which hair is made from)

 - Sweeteners can damage hair follicles.
 Aspartame (the sweetener that is usually found in diet fizzy drinks) attacks the hair follicles and therefore causes baldness

 Male pattern baldness is a very common issue that billions of men face.
-Finding a suitable and effective treatment method can see individuals searching the shelves of drugstores for years trying to find a cure.
+Finding a suitable and effective treatment method can see individuals searching the shelves of drug stores for years trying to find a cure.

-Are you looking for the solution to your hair loss?
-Talk to our friendly team who can provide you with advice and answer any questions you have.
 Take the first step to benefit from Dr. Balwi and Elithair’s expertise for a successful and affordable hair transplant in Turkey!